PawaraGunawardena/schoolentry/README.md

 1. Clone the project and run ``npm install`` in the root folder.
 2. Create a database (in my case I have created the database *schooldbms* )  and change the ``config/db.js`` file accordingly.
+**NOTE: I have added the database file in *database-sql* folder in the repository.
+So just create a database called *schooldbms* and insert the sql file which is in the repository.**
 3. Run ``npm start`` to run the application.
 4. Navigate to ``localhost:3000`` and click on **Administrator Login**.
 5. Enter one of the users' credentials.
 These credentials must be there in the database.
 Thus we will use *username* as username, and *password* as password.